At a glance

 In some cases of acute renal damage, once the underlying cause has been treated, it may be possible to halt further damage to the kidneys.
 Sadly the mortality rate of cats with acute kidney failure remains high.
 So early intervention is a must.

 The goal of treatment for acute kidney disease is to address and treat the underlying cause and stabilise the cat.
-Acute renal failure is commonly caused by ingestion of toxins, and it is always a medical emergency and hospitalisation will be required.
+Acute renal failure is commonly caused by the ingestion of toxins, and it is always a medical emergency and hospitalisation will be required.
 As well as treating the underlying cause, the following will be necessary:

 - Fluids to correct dehydration and electrolyte imbalances.